 The Oyster Club is a place where you can go with friends to enjoy delicious food and drinks and a great atmosphere.
 This is certainly a club we want to be members of.

-Now offering Independent Birmingham Membership Card holders: 20% off the bill (Sunday – Thursday, lunch) OR 15% off the bill (Sunday – Thursday, dinner) – excluding caviar.
+Now offering Independent Birmingham Membership Card holders: 15% off the bill (Tuesday – Thursday, and Sunday) – excluding caviar.

 Terms And Conditions

-IB Deal: 20% off the bill (Sunday – Thursday, lunch) OR 15% off the bill (Sunday – Thursday, dinner) – excluding caviar.
+IB Deal: 15% off the bill (Tuesday – Thursday, and Sunday) – excluding caviar.